FOREX-Case for steadier euro grows after third week of gains

 “The dollar still looks well supported, after all U.S. fundamentals ... remain relatively strong.”

+Germany, France, Russia and Ukraine agreeing late on Thursday to a ceasefire between Ukrainian forces and Russian-backed separatists also shored up the euro.

-Greek bond yields were sharply lower after the European Central Bank further raised a cap on emergency funding for Greek banks by about 5 billion euros to 65 billion euros.
+Greek bond prices were also sharply higher after the European Central Bank further raised a cap on emergency funding for Greek banks by about 5 billion euros to 65 billion euros.

-Unable to reach an understanding on a broader deal this week, Greece and euro zone finance ministers will attempt again to bridge their differences at a meeting on Monday.
+Unable to reach an understanding this week, Greece and euro zone finance ministers will attempt again to bridge their differences at a meeting on Monday.

 “The media may precede the meeting with headlines and news.
 Also, with the March debt repayment deadline looming it is hard to imagine Greece staying still.
-It may float trial balloons,” said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.
+It may float trial balloons to test responses by the ‘troika’,” said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.

 “So something could take place over the weekend.
 It might be difficult to short the euro after its bounce, but riding the rise any further requires second thought as well.”
-(Additional reporting by Shinichi Saoshiro in Tokyo; Editing by Alison Williams)
+(Editing by Crispian Balmer)